zum Inhalt springen

 Ando lab

-The Ando Laboratory, nicknamed Topological Matter Laboratory Cologne, focuses on experimental studies of topological matter and their applications in quantum information technology.
+The Ando Laboratory, nicknamed Topological Matter Laboratory Cologne, focuses on experimental studies of topological matter and their devices.
 Topological matter is a peculiar class of materials in which a nontrivial topology of the quantum-mechanical wavefunctions leads to unusual, and often useful, physical properties.
-We use nanofabrication and ultra-low-temperature techniques to explore the novel physics of topological matter, in particular topological superconductors hosting Majorana fermions.
-One of our main goals is to use Majorana fermions for realizing a topological qubit, which would be a game changer for quantum computing.
+We use nanofabrication and ultra-low-temperature techniques to explore the novel physics of topological matter, in particular topological superconductors hosting Majorana zero-modes.
+One of our main goals is to confirm the prediction that Majorana zero-modes obey non-Abelian statistics, which has never been observed in nature and would be the key for topological quantum computing.
+Our main experimental platform is hybrid nanodevices consisting of topological insulator and superconductor.
+Such devices present fascinating phenomena reflecting the interplay between unconventional superconductivity, mesoscopic physics, and topology.
+Our experiments are performed in a dedicated lab building, which houses a state-of-the-art clean room, as well as in the new wing of the main physics building.

 1 / 4